A new university bets on a hybrid online-learning model

 Last month, the University of Pennsylvania Graduate School of Education released a study showing that only about 4 percent of those who register for an online course at Penn complete it.
 The courses are free.

-The field nevertheless remains one of the hottest for startups.
-Minerva has raised $25 million from Benchmark, a leading venture-capital firm.
-Others with VC backing include Coursera, Udacity and 2U, which have raised $85 million, $20 million and $101 million, respectively.
+The field nevertheless remains one of the hottest for start-ups.
+Minerva has raised $25 million (£15.1 million) from Benchmark, a leading venture-capital firm.
+Others with VC backing include Coursera, Udacity and 2U, which have raised $85 million, $20 million and $101 million respectively.
 Harvard, MIT and other leading universities offer their own courses online gratis in an initiative called EdX.

 Minerva says what it plans to do is different.